 What are the main challenges pumas are facing in Patagonia?

 For that reason, livestock farming changed the pumas’ natural behavior.
 Estancia owners would eventually hunt pumas to protect their sheep.
-This situation started a century ago and is still going on today.
-However, pumas are now protected in Chile and estancias such as Laguna Amarga understood the potential of responsible tourism to protect pumas while creating sustainable income.
-Puma tracking became one of the most effective ways to tackle this challenge in Patagonia’s ranches.
+This situation began a century ago and continues to this day.
+However, pumas are now protected in Chile, and estancias such as Laguna Amarga understand the potential of responsible tourism to protect pumas while creating sustainable income.
+Puma tracking became one of the most effective ways to tackle this challenge in Southern Patagonia’s ranches".

 What is a puma tracking experience like in Patagonia?

-In order to find pumas, we observe other animals.
-Guanacos are a great indicator pumas are around, as they make a very distinctive alarm call when pumas are around.
+To find pumas, we observe other animals.
+Guanacos are a great indicator that pumas are around, as they make a very distinctive alarm call when pumas are around.
 We also pay attention to the puma’s habits while searching throughout wildlife corridors and in places where we know they like to hunt.

-At midday, as pumas are less active we go back to the hotel for a lunch break.
-Being outside early and late is a way to imitate the puma’s behavior while making the most of the light - which is especially important when you’re into nature photography.
+At midday, when pumas are less active, we return to the hotel for lunch.
+Being outside early and late is a way to imitate the puma’s behavior while making the most of the light, which is especially important when you’re into nature photography.".